Hello and welcome to Dear Adult.

 Eventually, mindfulness and yoga made their way into schools as a way of quietening the mind and increasing student focus.
 All good things come to those who wait and for the record, it also proved that I wasn’t just some mad hippie going on about the benefits of teaching children how to quieten the mind.

 For me however, I was living in two very seperate worlds.
 I had a school life where I was bound by the limitations of what I could do as a classroom teacher and then I had my other life as a yoga and meditation facilitator.
 Some people refer to it as the alternative way, however I don’t like the idea of alternative as I believe in the concept of oneness.
 Alternative lifestyle more or less implies a concept of ‘them and us’, there is an undertone of division.
 On the other hand, a holistic approach encompasses all aspects of individual needs and allows access to everything available.
-Living conservatively in one area of my life and alternatively in another area had certainly hit it’s expiry date.
-I grew tired of being so many different people.

 Here you will discover endless life lessons through the eyes of my favourite kind of people, the little ones